Cardinals' David Johnson to have wrist surgery, reportedly out 2-3 months

 Johnson suffered a dislocated wrist during the Cardinals' season opener

-The Arizona Cardinals suffered a major blow in their first game of the season, as star running back David Johnson suffered a major wrist injury (a dislocated wrist) that will require surgery.
+The Arizona Cardinals -- and Fantasy owners everywhere -- suffered a major blow in their first game of the season when star running back David Johnson suffered a major wrist injury (a dislocated wrist) that will require surgery.
 According to a report from ESPN's Adam Schefter, Johnson will have surgery this week and will be out for two-to-three months.

 Cardinals beat writer Darren Urban stated on Monday that if the doctor Johnson was visiting for a second opinion gave him the same diagnosis as the first, Johnson would have surgery and go on injured reserve.

 With the surgery apparently happening, an IR trip seems likely.
 His timeline of two-to-three months could allow Johnson to return late in the season, but that would likely depend on how the Cardinals fare during his absence.
+Indeed, Schefter reports that the plan is exactly that.

+If Johnson is out for two months, he will miss games against the Colts, Cowboys, 49ers, Eagles, Buccaneers, Rams, 49ers, and Seahawks.
+The third month contains games against the Texans, Jaguars, and Rams, and possibly the Titans if we take "three months" literally and he doesn't return until after the Cardinals' Week 14 game on December 10.

+While he's out the Cardinals will turn to some combination of backups Andre Ellington and Kerwynn Williams, former Arizona State running back D.J.
+Foster (signed Monday off the Patriots' practice squad), and potentially former Cardinal and current free agent Chris Johnson.

 -